 Learn something new

 Do you remember that guitar you bought ages ago, never really took time to properly learn to play, and is stored away somewhere in the garage?
 This might be a perfect time to dust it off!
 Don’t worry, you don’t need to go to music school – you can learn everything yourself – again, the internet is full of resources.
 Only the effort you put in is the limit of how much you can achieve!

 If music is not for you – how about learning a new language?
 Or take an online course on the subject you were always interested in?
-I remember once taking a course of astrophysics online.
+I remember once taking a course in astrophysics online.
 It was fun and I learned a lot of interesting stuff.

 The information has never been so easily available and you only have yourself to blame if you ever stop learning.

 Play a board game

 Last but not least, it’s the hobby victoryconditions.com is dedicated to, board gaming.
 Considering the engagement factor, I rate board games a bit higher than video games.
 They are mentally more challenging, especially more complex games that make you keep track of a lot of variables.
 Physically, you’re still mostly sitting, so you’ll want to combine them with living healthy.

 Board games have come a long way since Monopoly and Risk.
 Nowadays, there is something for everyone: simple games, heavy games, games for parties, cooperative games, single-player games, etc., all with various themes, covering history and fantasy.

 Here are some suggestions:

 - If you are alone, don’t despair.
 Check out thematic solo board games and strategy solo board games.
 The first list focuses more on the adventure side, while the latter emphasizes sound game mechanisms and planning.
 Different genres, but both worth checking out.